The Setup π οΈ

 1.1 Download the Repo

-If you missed it, here’s the download button.
+If you missed it, hereβs the download button.

 1.2 Install modules

-You’ll want to unzip the repo into your preferred directory, then open up that directory in your favorite code editor.
+Youβll want to unzip the repo into your preferred directory, then open up that directory in your favorite code editor.

 Spin yourself up a terminal in your working directory and install your modules.

-1.3 Create a git repo
+npm i1.3 Create a git repo

 Using whatever method you like, create a git repo on your git provider.
-If you simply press Publish
+If you simply press Publish on your git tab in VS Code, you should

 get the option to create a public/private repository.
-If you’d like the name of your repo to be your actual final project name, you’ll want
+If youβd like the name of your repo to be your actual final project name, youβll want

-to change the name
+to change the name field in the ./package.json file before you publish.

-If you don’t use VS code, you can run this in your terminal instead:
+If you donβt use VS code, you can run this in your terminal instead:

 # Install GitHub CLI if not already installed